 2. Contemplation

-He or she is now more aware of the personal and social consequences of their actions.
+The person is now more aware of the personal and social consequences of their actions.

 3. Preparation

-Preparation is one of the shortest stages and often lasts no more than a couple of weeks
+Preparation is one of the shortest stages, and often lasts no more than a couple of weeks

-In the preparation stage of change the person of concern is now prepared to make a change.
-This could also be called the research phase as often one in this stage will actively be attempting to accumulate information and knowledge germane to their problem.
-He or she may be calling treatment centers and other providers, or be searching on the internet for information about their problem.
-He or she may even be attempting to take their first tentative steps toward modifying their behavior or abstaining completely.
-Preparation is one of the shortest stages and often lasts no more than a couple of weeks.
+In the preparation stage of change, the person of concern is now prepared to make a change.
+This could also be called the research phase, as often a person in this stage will actively be attempting to accumulate information and knowledge regarding to their problem.
+They may be calling treatment centers and other providers, or be searching on the internet for information about their problem.
+They may even be attempting to take their first tentative steps toward modifying their behavior or abstaining completely.

 4. Action

-This is also a very tenuous time as success is largely dependent on the willpower and commitment of the individual
+This is a very tenuous time, as success is largely dependent on the willpower and commitment.

 5. Maintenance

-After six months in the Action stage an individual will progress into the maintenance stage of change.
-During maintenance an individual’s behavior has changed.
-With addiction he or she will be abstinent.
-By this point one will be able to mostly avoid temptation to return to former behavior and if tempted will have developed coping mechanisms to successfully overcome the temptation.
-A maintainer will be increasingly focused on the good that has come as a result of change and will be determined to maintain the new state of affairs moving forward.
-He or she will feel a strong sense of self efficacy and satisfaction at having been able to change.
+After some time in the Action stage, an individual will progress into the maintenance stage.
+During maintenance, an individual’s behavior has changed.
+They will most likely be fully sober.
+They will likely be increasingly focused on the good that has come as a result of change, and may be determined to maintain the new state of affairs moving forward.
+They may feel a strong sense of self efficacy and satisfaction at having been able to change.

-While not specifically noted in the research it is imperative to understand that most often it is the efforts of family and friends to support an individual in making a change that creates momentum moving through the stages.
+While not specifically noted in the research, it is imperative to understand that most often it is the efforts of family and friends to support an individual in making a change that creates momentum moving through the stages.
 It is never too early to start a conversation.
 There are many methods which can be employed to do so and to help support health change in an individual and within a family system.